Categories

 To not waste too much time rambling about every protocol’s functions we will use the nifty and smart S.W.O.T. analysis system.
 S.W.O.T. like in Strengths, Weaknesses, Opportunities, and Threads, right?
 Right.

-Refer to the image above to get an idea of how SWOT looks like.
+Refer to the image above to get an idea of what SWOT looks like.
 It is that simple.

 So, let us start going through some of the potential contenders in the IoT arena.
 Naturally, they all have their distinct advantages and disadvantages, thus there is no panacea for the ailments of IoT deployments.
 The good news is some are better than others and LoRaWAN in particular is the champ in a number of areas, so read on to get a better understanding.